 - Identify product and service trends and opportunities

-An industry analysis is specific to the particular industry in which a business is currently operating or into which it plans to venture.
+Industry analysis is specific to the particular industry in which a business is currently operating or plans to venture.
 It provides information from which a business owner can create a long-term strategy to minimize risks and take advantage of growth opportunities.

 Porter’s Industry Analysis Method

-A method developed by Michael E. Porter of Harvard University has become the most frequently used method for analyzing any industry in order to create a strategy to compete within it.
-According to Porter, there are five forces that influence all markets and industries.
+A method developed by Michael E. Porter of Harvard University has become the most frequently used method for analyzing any industry to create a strategy to compete within it.
+According to Porter, five forces influence all markets and industries.